-William E. Thro is General Counsel of the University of Kentucky, former Solicitor General of Virginia, and an education law scholar.
+William E. Thro is General Counsel of the University of Kentucky, former Solicitor General of Virginia, and a constitutional scholar.
 Over the course of his career, he has served as chief legal officer for both a public flagship research university and a public liberal arts college, litigated constitutional issues in the Supreme Court of the United States and lower appellate courts, taught courses on the Constitution at both the undergraduate and law school levels, and written extensively on constitutional law in education contexts in both the United States and South Africa.
 He is the recipient of Stetson University’s Kaplin Award (contribution to higher education law & policy scholarship) and the Education Law Association’s McGhehey Award (contributions to education law).
 He is a Fellow of the National Association of College & University Attorneys (higher education scholarship) and a Distinguished Research & Practice Fellow of the National Education Finance Academy (contributions to education finance).
-He is Vice President of the National Education Finance Academy (President in 2022-23), a past President of the Education Law Association, and former Chair of the General Counsel Advisory Committee of the Association of Public and Land Grant Universities, and a member of the NCAA General Counsel Advisory Board.
+He is President-Elect of the National Education Finance Academy (President in 2022-23), past President of the Education Law Association, Chair of the General Counsel Advisory Committee of the Association of Public and Land Grant Universities, and a member of the NCAA General Counsel Advisory Board.

 As the Chief Legal Officer for the University of Kentucky, he provides initiative-taking strategic advice on critical legal and policy issues confronting a land grant research university with an integrated academic medical center, a high-profile athletics program, and an operating budget of nearly $5 billion.
 Before assuming his present position in 2012, he spent eight years as the first in-house counsel at Christopher Newport University, a public liberal arts university.
 Prior to becoming in-house counsel at Christopher Newport, he represented public institutions as an Assistant Attorney General in both Colorado and Virginia.